Toes: The Different Types

 – this constant push and pull are what causes an arch to curve downward at times.
 When you’re not walking or standing, there’s nothing pushing down in order to hold your feet upright so they start curving downwards; think about how tired your legs get if you stand all day with no breaks!

-One way to strengthen your arches is by doing exercises where you point and flex each toe individually (some people call these “toe yoga”).
+One way to strengthen your arches is by doing exercises where you point and flex each toe individually (some people call this “toe yoga”).
 This can help strengthen muscles in the toes as well as those around the ankle joint.
 The more flexible the joints are, the less likely it is that they’ll be injured.

-– the way a person walks can also affect their arches and cause them to curve downwards more when someone has a flat foot or an inward turning ankle
+– the way a person walks can also affect their arches and cause them to curve downwards more when someone has a flat foot or an inward-turning ankle

 – if you have either of these types, then there’s less room for your toes because the arch will collapse inwards too early on each stride which may lead to pain during walking (or even just standing)